shubham-execideas/youuBlog/src/blog/welcome-to-digital-health-devices-meet-your-digital-twin-1.md

   Digital Health is one of the fastest growing technologies in healthcare.
 Edge devices, or remote digital electronics, can measure patient progress, actively or passively, and instantly send those signals to care providers.
-This data, collected by patients introduces exciting advances in "digital twin" science that can predict which characteristics may determine outcome success, or failure.
+This data, collected by patients, introduces real-world evidence in "digital twin" science that can predict which characteristics may determine outcome success, or failure.

 date: 2023-02-28T12:08:49+05:30
 tags: